AllGloryToTheHypnotoad/archeyjs/README.md

 Now you can use `sudo systemctl start|stop|status archeyjs.service` to start, stop, or find the current status of the server.

+# To Do

+- [ ] Script to automatically install service for Debian Jessie
+- [ ] For Raspbian, incorperate more info: temp (C or F), version pi, bluetooth, wifi, memory split
+- [ ] Cleaner break between gathering info and hosting web page
+- [ ] Break data gathering out into own npm library

 # Change Log

 | Version | Date       | Comments |